 – What new mindsets and orientations will I need?

-When the offsite content supports the answering of these questions, and are integrated with strategy and relationship dialogues, then the meeting is complete.
-Even more importantly, when development occurs in a strategic context with other leaders, it’s an incredible opportunity for peer to peer learning and for leaders to contextualize their development within the strategy, leading to richer learning and more actionable insights.
+When the offsite content supports the answering of these questions and is integrated with strategy and relationship dialogues, then the meeting is complete.
+Even more importantly, when development occurs in a strategic context with other leaders, it’s an incredible opportunity for peer-to-peer learning and for leaders to contextualize their development within the strategy, leading to richer learning and more actionable insights.

 The best summit simultaneously enables leaders to get deeply connected to the future path, each other, and their own development journeys.
 When that occurs, brilliant execution follows and magic happens.
 The feedback we hear about a meeting designed and delivered using the above recipe often sounds like this: “I have been to many executive offsites and this was by far best meeting of its type I have ever experienced.
 Trium is a cut above…this was transformational for our business and for me as a leader.”Back to TriumIQ